mahloola/osuCollector-frontend/README.md

 - implement logging out somehow idk how to do that lol
 - implement refresh token

+### `Pagination`

+- fix /recent API route to use query parameters rather than path parameters because that's the convention + its easier and better in some ways
+- implement pagination using 'startFrom' and 'count' query parameters
+- i haven't done this because idk how to use query params with app.route (that's what the API is using right now)
+-
 ### `Upload Route`
 - this route already kinda exists, but the uploader is hardcoded to FunOrange, so this should be fixed when login sessions are a thing
 - render all the collections of the user and checkboxes to allow the user to CHOOSE WHICH ONES THEY WANT TO UPLOAD